The Student Career Roadmap for international students

 O Are you thinking of staying in Germany after you graduate?

-O Do your personal, social and career goals influence each other?
+O How do your personal, social and career goals influence each other?

-Our workshops and events can help you find the answers to these questions:
+The Career Center runs workshops and events that can help you find answers to these important questions:

 View our events